nturumel/CarND-Behavioral-Cloning-P3/ReadMe.md

 The model was trained and validated on different data sets to ensure that the model was not overfitting.

+The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 I recorded laps in the forward and backward direction to prevent a specific side from dominating the training data.

-The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.
+    datagen = ImageDataGenerator(brightness_range=[0.2, 1.8], channel_shift_range=150.0, validation_split=0.25)

 #### 3. Model parameter tuning